 The diagnosis is easily obtained when the mites are seen.
 Otherwise, it might be necessary to use antiparasitic medications to confirm the infestation.

-Various effective and safe products are available to get rid of the infestation.
+Various effective and safe products are available to treat this condition.

 It is very important that all the animals in the house be treated at the same time and it is sometimes necessary to treat the environment as well.